Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity

 Third, it has the non-Abelian Meissner effect which screens the spin flux of the magnons, as well as the ordinary Meissner effect which screens the magnetic flux.
 This is because the spin current of the massive magnon acts against the spin flux to screen it, just as the electric supercurrent of the massive photon screens the magnetic flux in the ordinary superconductors.
 This must be clear from (\ref{3cJ}).
 This point will become evident when we discuss the quantized non-Abelian spin vortex in the following.

 There are three points to be mentioned before we leave this section.
 First, this is a theory in which the spin-spin interaction is described by the exchange of the messenger particles, the magnons.
 Traditionally the spin-spin interaction in physics has always been treated as an instantaneous action at a distance.
-Of course the magnon has been thought to be responsible for the spin-spin interaction, but till recently there has been few self-consistent field theory which describes the spin-spin interaction by the exchange of the magnons in terms of the Feynman diagrams \cite{pla23,ap24,arx25}.
+Of course the magnon has been thought to be responsible for the spin-spin interaction, but till recently there has been few self-consistent field theory which describes the spin-spin interaction by the exchange of the magnons in terms of the Feynman diagrams \cite{pla23,ap24,arx250}.
 This has been strange, because in modern physics all fundamental interactions in nature are described by the exchange of the messenger particles.
 The above theory does exactly that.

-Second, it should be mentioned that a non-Abelian gauge theory of superconductivity similar to this theory has been discussed before \cite{prb05,prb06,epjb08}.
-But in these works a genuine non-Abelian gauge interaction was not considered because such interaction was non existent and not accepted in condensed matter physics.
-Now, the non-Abelian gauge interaction is getting accepted in condensed matter physics, and the work in this paper should be regarded as a natural extension of those earlier works.
+Second, it should be pointed out that the above theory should be regarded as a natural extension of the earlier works mentioned before \cite{prb05,prb06,epjb08}.
+In these earlier works a genuine non-Abelian gauge interaction was not considered because such interaction was considered as heretic in condensed matter physics.
+Now, the time has changed, and we can generalize these works to include the genuine non-Abelian gauge interaction.

 Finally, this theory is deeply related to the theory originally proposed by Georgi and Glashow in an attempt to unify the weak and electromagnetic interactions in high energy physics \cite{gg}.
 In fact, when we remove the complex phase in the Higgs triplet $\vPhi$ and switch off the electromagnetic U(1) gauge interaction in the Lagrangian (\ref{3lag0}), it becomes exactly the Georgi-Glashow Lagrangian.
 This shows that our theory of the spin triplet superconductors is a straightforward generalization of the Georgi-Glashow model.